Reviewing the Type of Police Pursuit

 Level of Danger in Evading Police Cases

-But dangerousness is what the prosecutors and judges are looking at deciding if it will be a felony or a misdemeanor evading case.
-Suppose someone is very dangerous traveling fast, running red lights.
-In that case, there are many people out, pedestrians and cars, they're always going to charge that case as a felony, and they're always going to be looking at putting that person in prison for as long as possible.
+But dangerousness is what the prosecutors and judges consider when deciding whether a case is a felony or a misdemeanor evading.
+Suppose someone is very dangerous, traveling fast, running red lights.
+In that case, there are many people out, pedestrians and cars.
+They're always going to charge that case as a felony, and they're always going to be looking at putting that person in prison for as long as possible.

 So, suppose you or a loved one is charged with a felony or misdemeanor evading — even a misdemeanor evading, you can get custody time.
 In that case, you could be thrown in county jail and might also lose your driver's license.
 This means you're going to want an attorney like me who's been doing this for almost 30 years as a defense attorney, fighting for people like you.

-We have to get into all of the details of what happened so we can adequately defend you so you can end up with the best possible result.
+We have to get into all of the details of what happened so we can adequately defend you and ensure you get the best possible result.
 Pick up the phone now.
 I stand at the ready to help mitigate the case and protect your rights, your future, and your freedom.
 Hedding Law Firm is based in Los Angeles County.

 Determine the Best Strategy in Evading Police Case

-Another thing I've seen is I've had people who were charged with evading cases, and they missed them.
+Another thing I've seen is people who were charged with evading cases, and they missed them.
 Either they got away on foot, or they got away in a vehicle.
-Now the police have the job of proving that it was the person driving the car who is responsible for the evading case in Van Nuys, and the way they prove that is they are going to need somebody to identify the person.
+Now, the police have the job of proving that the person driving the car is responsible for the evading case in Van Nuys, and the way they prove that is they are going to need somebody to identify the person.

 Either identify them while they were driving, which is more difficult because you get a minimal look at the person because you only see their head while they're driving, depending on how dark it was, whether they had tinted windows, etc., that's going to be a big determiner there.
 Another way they can try to identify them is by placing them if they go on foot and they're able to see them outside their car, and the police come in and testify that that's the guy.
 They're able to pick him out of a line-up, pick him out of a photo line-up, and then they can try to make their case for the evading.